 Remote Learning

 This page was developed in order to support students and parents throughout the pandemic.
-Our remote provision for students will stay the same in the evident of the 4 scenarios presented below.
+Our remote provision for students will stay the same in the 4 scenarios presented below.
 For students who are absent from school due to illness, Heads of Years and pastoral teams will co-ordinate with parents on work that will either be set during absence, or caught up on once the student returns to school.

 Strategy